svaksha/pythonidae/AI.md

    * Chapter-6.
 The state of the art in image recognition
    * Chapter-7.
 The future of neural nets

 # NLP
 * NLTK :: [Natural Language Toolkit](https://github.com/nltk/nltk)

 ### Speech Recognition
+* Dragonfly :: [Dragonfly is a speech recognition framework](https://pythonhosted.org/dragonfly/).
+It is a Python package which offers a high-level object model and allows its users to easily write scripts, macros, and programs which use speech recognition.

 ##### Blogs, Books, Cookbooks, IPYNB's, Slides, Talks, Tutorials, Videos
 * STT with HMM : [Single Speaker Speech Recognition with Hidden Markov Models](https://kastnerkyle.github.io/blog/2014/05/22/single-speaker-speech-recognition/)